Healthy Homes Assessment Ōtāne

 Draught Stopping Ōtāne

-If a draft can be perceived as a result of gaps or holes the area requirements to be closed.
+If a draft can be felt through gaps that are too large or holes that it needs to be sealed.

 What are unreasonable gaps or holes?

-Get the complete information to the Healthy Homes draught stopping requirements.
+See the full details regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections